kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

   distributing application/workload to multiple clusters.
 The scheduling can be based on certain cluster properties, e.g. cloud the cluster resides in, resources a cluster provides, or latency to some external endpoints.
-A common inventory cluster API will give schedulers a standard to reason about clusters and help to foster the growth of this area.
+A common ClusterProfile API will give schedulers a standard to reason about clusters and help to foster the growth of this area.
 * GitOps tools (ArgoCD, flux etc) are having the requirement to deploy workload to multiple clusters.
 They either need to build the cluster concept by themselves or understand cluster API from each different cluster management project.
-A common inventory cluster API can provide a thin compatible layer for different projects.
+A common ClusterProfile API can provide a thin compatible layer for different projects.
 * Operation tools or customized external consumers: this API gives a common way for different clouds and vendors to define clusters,